systemjs/systemjs/docs/architecture.md

 friction to the development process so the first problem is to create a simple detection approach that is both performant and useful.

 Module format detection is not possible to be perfectly accurate, but SystemJS applies a detection algorithm that works as a good heuristic and reliably matches the user intent in the majority of cases.
-This exact process is is based on regular expression detections of the source code itself and is described in more detail in the [module formats section](module-formats.md#module-format-detection).
+This exact process is based on regular expression detections of the source code itself and is described in more detail in the [module formats section](module-formats.md#module-format-detection).

 Module format detection does not actually need to be used at all though, ideally setting the module format through SystemJS configuration